Hey There! I'm Monica

 I thought something was wrong with me.
 “This is a good job!”
 I’d tell myself.
-“You said you always wanted this” “You should be grateful to even have a good job” These thoughts regularly ran through my head.
+“You said you always wanted this”.
+These thoughts regularly ran through my head.

-Continually having an internal battle over my job took a severe toll on my health.
-I literally hated my job so much I had anxiety, I gained weight.
+Constantly having this internal battle took a severe toll on my health.
+I hated my job so much I had anxiety, and I gained weight.
 I didn’t have the energy to make healthy food, so it was always UberEats or Doordash.
 And working out?
 Yeah right….

-Don’t even get me started on how all this was impacting my marriage.
-I was getting into near-daily fights with my husband over stupid shit.
+My marriage?
+My misery crept into my relationship, too.
+We got into near-daily fights over stupid shit.
 Once I got us into a knock-down-drag-out fight because he wanted to leave a few minutes early to get the right parking spot for a movie we were headed to.

 I had my “quarterly review” where I’d sit with my boss and present my plan for the upcoming quarter to get more sales for my department.